-The main Library on the campuses will be re-opening on Monday, 5th October 2020 on Weekdays (Monday, Wednesday and Friday) from 09:00-15:00 for students and staff who are permitted to return to campus.
+The main Libraries on all campuses and the Law Library on the Howard College and Pietermartizburg campus have re-opened on Monday, 1st February 2021 on Weekdays (Monday, Wednesday and Friday) from 09:00-15:00 for students and staff who are permitted to return to campus.

 Access to the library